GeoMOER/moer-mpg-data-analysis/docs/units/_unit00/unit00-03_code_of_conduct.md

 Please

-* use your student mail account for sending and receiving university-related emails (username@students.uni-marburg.de),
+* use your student mail account for sending and receiving university-related emails (Username@students.uni-marburg.de),
 * be on time to the sessions,
 * submit your assignments on time,
 * excuse yourself if you cannot make it to a session,